 How to Become a Paralegal

-An associate degree is the most common educational path for aspiring paralegals; however, many paralegals pursue higher degrees and/or certification to advance their careers.
-Though uncommon, some employers provide on-the-job training for entry-level paralegals without education or experience.
+An associate degree is the most common educational path for aspiring paralegals; however, many paralegals pursue higher degrees or certification to advance their careers.
+Though uncommon, some employers provide on-the-job training for entry-level paralegals who don't have education or experience.

 While an associate degree is the field's most common education requirement, some employers hire candidates with a paralegal certificate.
 Students can often enroll in a certificate program through a vocational school, community college, or four-year university.
 Some ABA-approved law schools offer accredited certificates alongside associate and bachelor's degrees in paralegal studies.

 Certificate students complete core coursework on topics like business law contracts and torts, civil litigation, legal research and writing, and paralegal ethics.
 Most paralegal certificates take roughly two years to complete, though some schools offer accelerated completion options.